2025 Edition · Tech Jobs in Europe

 Spain

-Spanish or English accepted depending on company.
-Barcelona and Madrid are major tech hubs.
-Europass format familiar to local recruiters.
+Spanish or English accepted depending on the company.
+Barcelona and Madrid are the main tech hubs.
+The Europass format is familiar to local recruiters and HR teams.

 🇵🇹